-Corporate inertia and personal resistance to change are the biggest challenges facing any programme of this nature and this must not be underestimated if the programme is to be successful.
+Corporate inertia and personal resistance to change are the biggest challenges facing any program of this nature and this must not be underestimated if the program is to be successful.

 I’d strongly suggest involving the people who will be impacted by the change in the early stages of the project planning.
 This will reduce the risk of the perception that the changes are being done “to them” rather than “by them”.
 Taking the people affected by the change on the journey from the start is absolutely critical.

-It’s also critical to ensure that leadership are on message with the reasons for the change, how individuals will be impacted and to allay specific fears regarding job losses.
+It’s also critical to ensure that leadership is on message with the reasons for the change, how individuals will be impacted and to allay specific fears regarding job losses.